khalidsinteayehu/W3Tracker/README.md

 6. Added roadmap teaser to show project vitality
 7. Made all calls-to-action very specific
 8. Balanced professional presentation with personal voice

-Would you like me to:
-1. Add a "User Stories" section with specific loss scenarios?
-2. Include a screenshot annotation guide?
-3. Add a contributor's guide for community help?
-4. Create a companion ROADMAP.md file?